 Graphics are the major novelty of this Tiger Lake platform, and the i5-1135G7 gets one of the more capable versions of the Iris Xe iGPU, with 80 Execution Units clocked at up to 1300 MHz.
 That’s not the same iGPU chip also implemented in the i7-1165G7 processor, which has 96 EUs, but is nonetheless a major upgrade over the Iris iGPUs in the

 Ice Lake i5-1035G1 and i5-1035G4 processors implemented in the early-2020 Swift 3 14.

 These aside, our configuration also gets 16 GB of LPDDR4x 4266 MHz of RAM out of the box, in dual-channel, and a mid-range Kingston PCIe x4 SSD, but that might differ for the retail versions, though.
 Upgrades are possible if you remove the back panel, hold in place by a couple of visible Philips screws.

 The CPU and memory are soldered on the motherboard and non-upgradable, but the SSDs are upgradeable.
-You’ll also notice that the internals have been completely redesigned on this generation, adding two SSD slots and a revamped thermal module, which can no longer accommodate a dGPU.
+You’ll also notice that the internals have been completely redesigned on this generation, adding a revamped thermal module, which can no longer accommodate a dGPU.

 As far as the software goes, there’s no dedicated control software on this Swift, so you can only toggle between the Windows power modes, but without any effect on the CPU’s performance and power allocation on our sample Again, that might differ with the final software updates.